 - 1. Residential Energy Credits (Form 5695): The program does not support the situation when a taxpayer has home improvement costs and it's not their main home. - 2.
+Residential Energy Credits (Form 5695): The program does not support situations where married taxpayers have more than one main home, with each spouse living separately in each main home.
+In these cases, filing jointly may require two copies of Form 5695, which is not supported in our program. - Residential Energy Credits (Form 5695): The program does not support the scenario where the taxpayer is in a joint ocupancy situation and only part of the qualified home energy efficiency costs are shared.
+While the program assumes that all costs are either fully shared or not shared at all, it cannot accuractely calculate or allocate costs in mixed scenarios. - 4.
 First-Time Homebuyer Credit: The program does not support repayment of the credit by both spouses on a joint return when each spouse received the credit received independently.
-Only one repayment can be made per return. - 3.
+Only one repayment can be made per return. - 5.
 First-Time Homebuyer Credit and Repayment of the Credit (Form 5405): We do not support the situation of selling a home because it was destroyed, condemned or you were told (by a government or public official) the house would be condemned.